-Asian shares mostly fall amid worries about slowing economy
+Global shares trade mixed amid worries about slowing economy

-TOKYO (AP) — Asian shares were trading mostly lower Thursday as investors turned their attention to upcoming earnings reports and other economic indicators.
+TOKYO (AP) — Global shares were trading mixed Thursday as investors turned their attention to upcoming earnings reports and other economic indicators.

 While efforts to cool inflation by raising interest rates are designed to slow overheated economies, the worry is that central bank policymakers might overdo it, leading to recession.